Cohort #1 · April 14 · Max 15 spots

 In a finite field, there’s no circle: $\omega$ is a single integer (a big one), and “multiply by $\omega$” is just modular multiplication.
 Nothing rotates.
 But the algebra is the same: N distinct values that cycle back to 1, with identical symmetries.
 The circle helps you see the structure.
 The code below is how roots of unity actually look in ZK.

 But in many zkSNARK frameworks and libraries you will see a thing named omega and an operation called rotation.
-This makes no sense for integers — the name comes from the complex plane, where it does make sense.
+This makes no sense for integers.
+The name comes from the complex plane, where it does make sense.
 This is why those operations and primitives are named that way.

 Click Run.